-Footwear: Shoes that fit well and provide good support are crucial, especially for athletes.
+- Footwear: Shoes that fit well and provide good support are crucial, especially for athletes.

-Foot supports: Wedges and heel cups can help relieve symptoms.
+- Foot supports: Wedges and heel cups can help relieve symptoms.

 - wearing shoes when on hard ground, and not going barefoot

-- choosing footwear with heels made of material that can absorb some stress, or using inserted heel pads
+- choosing footwear with heels made of material that can absorb some stress or using inserted heel pads

 - severe pain with swelling near the heel

-- difficulty walking normally
+- difficulty walking as usual

-Plantar fasciitis is the most common type of heel pain, but many other causes are possible.
 An accurate diagnosis is more likely to lead to effective treatment.